2i2c-org/docs/about/pricing/comparison.md

 ## Bottom line

 There is a large ecosystem of vendors and services available for interactive data science.
-We are heavily biased towards organizations that use non-proprietary tools, and that commit to services that are vendor-agnostic and respect your [Right to Replicate your infrastructure](https://2i2c.org/right-to-replicate).
+2i2c believes that interactive computing is emerging as the vital medium for communications in research and education communities.
+As a result, we suggest that universities and research communities should build atop non-proprietary tools and commit to services that are vendor-agnostic and respect your [Right to Replicate your infrastructure](https://2i2c.org/right-to-replicate).
 You should think about the constraints and principles that you'd like your infrastructure to follow, and choose the right approach for your organization.